 - 1 Sieve

-To prepare the tiramisu chia pudding, start the night before (or at least 5-6 hours before) because chia seeds need several hours to soak properly and achieve the right consistency.
-Put the milk, coffee, and honey in a glass container (1).
+To prepare the tiramisu chia pudding, start the night before (or at least 5-6 hours before) because the chia seeds need several hours to soak properly and reach the right consistency.
+Put in a glass container the milk, coffee, and honey (1).
 Mix well.
 Add the chia seeds (2).
-Stir carefully and let sit for 10-15 minutes.
-Then stir vigorously to break any clumps (3).
+Stir carefully and let rest for 10-15 minutes.
+Then stir again vigorously, to break any lumps (3).

-Cover the container and place it in the fridge for 5-6 hours, or better yet, overnight.
-The next morning, the seeds will have completely absorbed the milk and coffee (4).
-Distribute them into two glass cups, forming an even layer at the bottom (5).
-Pour the Greek yogurt on top, forming a layer that reaches almost to the rim of the glass (6).
-For a super light chia pudding, I used 0% Greek yogurt, but you can also use whole Greek yogurt, which has a sweeter and less tangy taste.
+Cover the container and place it in the refrigerator for 5-6 hours, or even better, overnight.
+The next morning the seeds will have completely absorbed the milk and coffee (4).
+Distribute them in two glass cups, forming an even layer at the bottom (5).
+Pour Greek yogurt on top, forming a layer that almost reaches the rim of the glass (6).
+For a super light chia pudding, I used 0% Greek yogurt, but you can also use whole Greek yogurt, which has a sweeter, less tangy flavor.

 Serve the tiramisu chia pudding immediately, for breakfast or as a healthy snack to enjoy throughout the day.

-You can store the chia pudding (i.e., only the part with the seeds soaked in milk and coffee) in the fridge for 2 or 3 days, sealed in a glass container.
+You can store the chia pudding (i.e., only the part with the seeds soaked in milk and coffee) in the refrigerator for 2 or 3 days, sealed in a glass container.

 Tips and variations

-You can change the ratio between milk and coffee based on your tastes and sweeten it as you like.
+You can vary the proportions between milk and coffee according to your taste and sweeten it as desired.